VolatileDream/chronos/README.md

 * `chronosd daemon <directory>` starts a daemon that accepts appends via fifo, avoids much of the `chronos apppend` overhead.
 * `chronosd append <directory>` works as `chronos append` would, except that it communicates to the chronos daemon.

 Chronos is multi-process safe, and accomplishes this by using file locks on the directory that houses it's index and data store.
+Because of the way Chronos appends to it's physical datastore, it can allow reads to the datastore while writes are occuring (write data first, then index).

 ### Performance

-Chronos has been informally bench-marked and supports ~150 insertions per second under the following scenario:
+Chronos has been informally bench-marked and supports ~60 insertions per second under the following scenario:

 ```
 while true ; do cat 1kfile | chronos append ./dir ; done

+# or like so, if you want to use a daemon
+chronosd daemon ./dir &
+while true ; do cat 1kfile | chronosd append ./dir ; done
 ```

+The performance variant of Chronos can support a much higher rate of insertions, up to ~400 per second, by not requiring `fsync(2)`. `fsync(2)` asks the kernel to flush all data writes to the underlying Chronos datastorage before returning.
+This means that when `chronos(d) append` returns, the data may not have been written to disk (unlike the default variant).

 ### Running Time